-An in office consultation with Dr. Freel is the best way to determine if a patient is a good candidate for surgery.
+An in-office consultation with Dr. Freel is the best way to determine if a patient is a good candidate for surgery.

 Both silicone and saline implants are available for breast augmentation.
 Many women are currently choosing silicone implants over saline implants.
 There are also different types of silicone implants ranging from soft silicone implants to firm “gummy bear” implants.
 During the consultation, Dr. Freel will discuss the different implant styles available.

 Traditionally, there are three incision locations used for breast augmentation: under the breast, around the nipple, and under the armpit.
 Dr. Freel typically uses an incision in the breast crease to allow for better exposure of the pocket of the breast implant.
-Using this technique, there is less risk for infection (as the surgeon is not cutting through the breast), less changes in nipple sensation, and less risk for capsular contracture.
+Using this technique, there is less risk for infection (as the surgeon is not cutting through the breast), fewer changes in nipple sensation, and less risk for capsular contracture.

 Every patient has an individualized consultation with Dr. Freel to determine which size is best for her.
 Breast implant size is determined by the individual anatomy of the patient, desired postoperative cup size, and finally by the aesthetic of Dr. Freel.
 Before and after pictures of numerous different breast shapes and sizes are shown to the patient during the consultation to help the patient choose her size.
 The patient wears breast implant sizers during the consultation process, and the patient is advised to “choose the look you like.”

 The recovery process is very manageable.
 Surgery typically takes less than one hour and the patient returns home that day.
 Patients are given support garments for the first month after surgery.
-Most patients hurt for the first few days and then feel sore and tight for 4 – 6 weeks afterwards.
+Most patients hurt for the first few days and then feel sore and tight for 4 – 6 weeks afterward.
 The pain is bearable and many patients do not need postoperative pain medication.
 Heavy lifting and vigorous exercise should be avoided for 3 weeks following surgery.
 Patients are allowed to return to work within a few days assuming they can avoid heavy lifting.
 Most people can expect their final result within a few months.

 Breast implants can be placed before a woman is finished having children.
 The breast may or may not change with pregnancies.
-The implant will stay in place, but the breast may enlarge, skin may stretch, the nipple may stretch out, and the breast may fall off of the implant or get significantly smaller.
+The implant will stay in place, but the breast may enlarge, the skin may stretch, the nipple may stretch out, and the breast may fall off of the implant or get significantly smaller.
 Many of these issues occur regardless of whether an implant is present.
 Most of these areas can be adjusted surgically when these changes occur.

 To view a video about breast augmentation, click here.

-Schedule a consultation today to meet with Dr. Freel by phone at (225) 924-7514, or click here to schedule a consultation online.
+Schedule a consultation today to meet with Dr. Freel by phone at (225) 432-0000, or click here to schedule a consultation online.
 Patients are seen expediently and surgery can be arranged within a week if so desired.
 Operative dates are tailored to fit the patient’s schedule.